Staying in ultra budget F1 Hotel: What is it like?

 There is no lift.
 It’s only two storeys of prefab matter, but when you’re looking a case of wine in an ancient suitcase with you, every step upwards is a step too much.

 Oh!
 And did I mention the lack of towels?
 To be fair, the website advised you to hire a towel for 3 EURO.
 But then… hti is an ultra budget F1 Hotel!
 All these issues were not really relevant to me.

 We stayed at the ultra budget F1 hotel Toulouse Airport

 I paid 38 EURO in July 2019 for an ensuite double room on Booking.com.

 Nearest Airport: Toulouse-Blagnac (TLS).
 To get to the hotel, take the tram Stops “Nadot” or “Daurat” on the T2 Tramway.
 Ypu should be able to get there with a single ticket (1.70EURO, from vending machines in tram and metro stations) as you are not going to the airport directly.
 From the hotel, the airport is approximately 600-700m walk away on flat terrain.
 We walked it with some heavy luggage in 20 minutes – there isn’t an airport shuttle from the F1 hotel.

 Features: 24hour reception, rooms with shared facilities, en suite rooms, TV in room, good WiFi, coffee, vending machines, small communal area

-Disclosure: This trip was entirely self funded.
+Disclosure: This trip and stay at the ultra budget F1 Hotelwas entirely self funded.
 I will only review and recommend places that I have stayed in myself, unless otherwise stated.
 You can trust me for the whole, unbiased truth.
 I have received no monetary or non-monetary rewards for linking aside from some affiliate links.
 In this case, this post contains some affiliate links to Booking.com.
 This means that I receive a small commission at no extra cost to you if you book through the affiliate links.
 More details on my affiliate link policy are here.